-The National Institutes of Health (NIH) define ‘Responsible Conduct of Research’ (RCR) as, “the practice of scientific investigation with integrity. . . [involving] the awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research.”1
+The National Institutes of Health (NIH) define ‘Responsible and Ethical Conduct of Research’ (RCR) as, “the practice of scientific investigation with integrity. . . [involving] the awareness and application of established professional norms and ethical principles in the performance of all activities related to scientific research.”1

-Standards for the responsible conduct of research are set forth by federal and state regulations, institutional policies, professional codes of conduct and personal convictions.2 At the federal level (Refer to 42 CFR Part 93 ), the U.S. Department of Health & Human Services Office of Research Integrity (ORI) is vested with the authority to develop policies, procedures and regulations for the detection, investigation, and prevention of research misconduct.
+Standards for the responsible and ethical conduct of research are set forth by federal and state regulations, institutional policies, professional codes of conduct and personal convictions.2 At the federal level (Refer to 42 CFR Part 93 ), the U.S. Department of Health & Human Services Office of Research Integrity (ORI) is vested with the authority to develop policies, procedures and regulations for the detection, investigation, and prevention of research misconduct.
 ORI also serves a support role in assisting institutions developing individualized RCR training programs.
 Accordingly, ORI has identified nine core instructional areas as central:

 National Institutes of Health (NIH) – Pursuant to Notice NOT-OD-10-019: “Update on the Requirement for Instruction in the Responsible Conduct of Research”, “all trainees, fellows, participants, and scholars receiving support through any NIH training, career development award, research education grant and dissertation research grant must receive instruction in responsible conduct of research.”